I put this up some time ago, but I think it's worth repeating.

 “So somebody who knows what to expect,” I couldn’t help poking in, “Wouldn’t suffer much – but innocent civilians would.”

 “Precisely,” said Gramps, leaning back in his chair.
-“And the sort of ‘torture’ that Americans are willing to do wouldn’t work on the real Bad Guys.
+“So the only thing it's good for is to show who's been trained to expect it, and who the innocent civilians are.
+Beyond that, it's useless.
+The sort of ‘torture’ that Americans are willing to do wouldn’t work on the real Bad Guys.
 That’s why we shouldn’t do it.

 “But Bush and his idiots okayed it, so we get a bad name for it – and nothing useful out of it.
 That bunch of damn fools!
 I'm delighted that they’re all out of office.”